roboticslab-uc3m/teo-developer-manual/tutorial/README.md

 ![teoSim](../fig/teoSim.png)

+Note that the setup with Dextra hands is via the `teoSim dextra` alternative command.

 ### Launching the simulator through the YARP application manager

 It turns out to be much more practical to launch everything through the YARP application manager.